 Depending on where you live in Nigeria, you must take a trip to Abuja.
-But before you embark on your trip, you must check out the requirements imposed by the Uganda High Commision for getting a visa.
+But before you embark on your trip, you must check out the requirements imposed by the Uganda High Commission for getting a visa.
 You can find all of them on their official website.
 Make sure that you cross everything off the list.
 Otherwise, you may end up coming back home empty-handed.

 The requirements imposed by the Uganda diplomatic mission in Nigeria are not out of the ordinary.
 For one, you need a valid passport that remains as such for at least another 6 months from your date of arrival in Uganda.
 Check to see if you have enough blank pages.
 You also need two passport-sized photos and photocopies of the first and last page of your passport.
 An application form needs to be filled in and submitted.
 If you travel with children, you need to have their birth certificates and application form for each of them.
 At the same time, if you travel with minors but without the other biological parent/guardian, you need an authorization letter from him/her that allows you to cross the border.
-The fee is $50, and you can have your visa in three days.
+The fee is USD 51.50, and you can have your visa in 7 days.

 Is there a better alternative?